22 Jun What Private Sector Contractors Should Know About the IR35 Reform

 HM Revenue and Customs (HMRC) rolled out IR35 reform in April 2017.
 The reform initially applied to contractors working in the public sector.
 However, recently the HMRC has decided to extend the tax reform to the private sector, and it’s expected to be implemented in April 2019.

-If you are a private sector contractor, you should consult with one of the professional contractor accountants in London to understand how the introduction of IR35 in the private sector will affect your income.
+If you are a private-sector contractor, you should consult with one of the professional contractor accountants in UK to understand how the introduction of IR35 in the private sector will affect your income.
 Here, you will learn what the IR35 tax reform exactly is and how it will affect you when implemented next year.

 IR35 and the Private Sector Contractors

 The IR35 reform was introduced to the public sector amid a lot of controversies.
 It shifted the onus of assessing tax status from contractors to public sector bodies, including public schools, higher education, armed forces, police, councils, and the NHS.